AI That Remembers

 Reducing energy use by avoiding unnecessary inference.

-Large models are powerful—but expensive.
+Large language models are powerful—but expensive to run continuously.